zurkin1/Yada/README.md

 # YADA Deconvolution Package
 ![Yada Flow](/data/Yada.jpg)

-YADA is a new biological deconvoltion algorithm that my partner and I developed as part of my PhD research in the Systems Biomedicine Lab under the supervision of Professor Efroni.
-It is designed to estimate the proportions of distinct cell types within complex, heterogeneous gene expression samples.
+YADA is an innovative biological deconvolution algorithm developed by myself and my collaborator as part of my doctoral research in the Systems Biomedicine Lab under the supervision of Professor Efroni.
+Its purpose is to estimate the proportions of distinct cell types within complex, heterogeneous gene expression samples.

-The key premise behind YADA is that the transcriptomic signature of pure cell populations can be leveraged to deconvolute mixed profiles and quantify the relative abundance of each cell type.
-By analyzing gene expression patterns, deconvolution algorithms computationally unravel these complex cellular mixtures.
+The fundamental premise behind YADA is that the transcriptomic signatures of pure cell populations can be leveraged to deconvolute mixed expression profiles and quantify the relative abundance of each constituent cell type.
+By analyzing gene expression patterns, deconvolution algorithms computationally unravel the complexities inherent to these cellular mixtures.

-YADA implements a robust approach to perform this deconvolution, accurately estimating immune and other cell type fractions from bulk transcriptomic data.
-It represents a novel contribution stemming from my doctoral studies focused on advancing computational methods for dissecting complex systems-level biomedical data.
-Under Professor Efroni's mentorship, we were able to design, validate and optimize YADA to address an important need in the field of computational immunology.
+YADA implements a robust approach to perform this deconvolution task, accurately estimating immune and other cell type fractions from bulk transcriptomic data.
+It represents a novel contribution stemming from my doctoral studies focused on advancing computational methods for dissecting intricate systems-level biomedical data.
+Under the guidance of Professor Efroni, we were able to design, validate, and optimize YADA to address a crucial need in the field of computational immunology.

 YADA implements two approaches: